 We were taught that muscles each had a specific function and that the fascia served little purpose.
 Today, we now understand that the fascia is an exoskeleton that controls how we move.
 It also molds according to the forces we place upon it.
 We now are understanding that fascia is adaptive.

-There is a growing understanding that fascial release which is growing in popularity is every effective in relieving pain since it can help re mold fascia that is forcing us to move inappropriately, causing pain.
+There is a growing understanding that fascial release which is growing in popularity is very effective in relieving pain since it can help remold fascia that is forcing us to move inappropriately, causing pain.
 Even though science supports it, mainstream medicine has yet to fully embrace the idea.

-Recently, CNN published an article regarding the growing science behind fascia and why it is important to us to move properly.
-The idea was that science shows us that pain improves with movement and many of the things chiropractors do are not only movement based, but also are effective because they restore movement naturally, without drugs or surgery.
+Recently, CNN published an article regarding the growing science behind fascia and why it is important for us to move properly.
+The idea was that science shows us that pain improves with movement and many of the things chiropractors do are not only movement-based but also are effective because they restore movement naturally, without drugs or surgery.